H.R.1872 - Reciprocal Access to Tibet Act of 2018115th Congress (2017-2018)

 Summary: H.R.1872 — 115th Congress (2017-2018)All Information (Except Text)

-This bill requires the Department of State to submit an annual, publicly-available report to Congress that includes: (1) a list of individuals holding specified senior Chinese leadership positions at the national and subnational levels; and (2) an assessment of the level of access Chinese authorities granted U.S. diplomats, journalists, and tourists to Tibetan areas in China.
+This bill requires the Department of State to report to Congress annually regarding the level of access Chinese authorities granted U.S. diplomats, journalists, and tourists to Tibetan areas in China.
 Such assessment shall include:

 - a comparison with the level of access granted to other areas of China,